 <add key="enable-extended-logging" value="0" /> from 0 to 1.

-You can also check IIS logs to determine if traffic is reaching storage zones controller.
+You can also check IIS logs to determine if traffic is reaching the storage zones controller.
 IIS logs show all incoming requests.
-IIS logs for storage zones controller are in c:\inetpub\logs\LogFiles\W3SVC1.
+IIS logs for the storage zones controller are in c:\inetpub\logs\LogFiles\W3SVC1.

 To enable extended IIS logging, see http://support.microsoft.com/kb/313437.